ros2/ros2_documentation/source/Tutorials/Advanced/Simulation/Webots/Setting-Up-Simulation-Webots.rst

 The ``webots_ros2`` package provides an interface between ROS 2 and Webots.
 It includes several sub-packages, but in this tutorial, you are going to use only the ``webots_ros2_driver`` sub-package to implement a Python plugin controlling a simulated robot.
 Some other sub-packages contain demos with different robots such as the TurtleBot3.
-They are documented in the :doc:`../../../Demos` page.
+They are documented in the `Webots ROS 2 examples <https://github.com/cyberbotics/webots_ros2/wiki/Examples>`_ page.

 Prerequisites
 -------------